Do you want to get into ridesharing to make a little extra money?

 Ridesharing has become a big deal in the last few years and a great way to earn some quick money starting out.
 You don’t need a fancy website, an email list, or even your own product.

-All you need is a car, an app, and some free time and your ready to go.
+All you need is a car, an app, and some free time and you’re ready to go.
 Now I know I made it sound simpler than it really is but it’s still one of the fastest ways I know of to start earning money today.

-In fact Uber claims you can get started in as little as a few minutes.
+In fact, Uber claims you can get started in as little as a few minutes.

 Who Should You Drive For?
 Uber vs Lyft